 For those traveling to the Chicago area for the Thanksgiving holiday, cooking a big feast can be an overwhelmingly daunting task, and fortunately, there are a number of restaurants where visitors can get a full traditional meal, sometimes with a modern or regional twist.

-These Thanksgiving feasts are available for both dine-in and takeout options, but be sure to make reservations in advance as the stock is limited; still, everyone deserves a great meal on Thanksgiving, and there's just no excuse to be subjected to settling for some sad, dry turkey sandwich when you could be eating like a king or a queen!
+These Thanksgiving feasts are available for both dine-in and takeout options, but be sure to make reservations in advance as the stock is limited.
+Everyone deserves a great meal on Thanksgiving, and there's just no excuse to be subjected to settling for some sad, dry turkey sandwich when you could be eating like a king or a queen!

 So, in the event you don't have the luxury of a great, home-cooked meal, we've gathered some of Chicago's very best dining options, whether you're looking for something budget conscious or lavish and expensive, a dine-in restaurant or a place to grab a feast to-go.
 Explore the following article and get yourself a meal worthy of the holiday on your trip to Chicago.